 If you are reading this article, you may be one of those entrepreneurs.
 Even if your current software development process goes smoothly, there is always room for improvement.
 If not yet, read on to learn how to develop software faster and better with your future outsourcing partner.
 Our advice is based on Onix’s experience in delivering custom software solutions since 2000.

-First, let's review some of the factors that cause project delays and increase time-to-market in software development.
+Thus, let's start with some of the factors that cause project delays and increase time-to-market in software development.

-Every challenge a team encounters slows down the development pace.
+Every problem the team encounters reduces the speed of development.
 They can result from: